 How Do Tip Types Affect CNC Cut Quality and Nesting Efficiency?

-You choose tip geometries like a conductor of sparks: orifice size, swirl ring match, and amperage rating dictate kerf, dross, and edge taper.
-Optimize parameters, and you boost cut quality, shrink kerf width, tighten lead-in distances, and improve nesting efficiency.
+Orifice size, swirl ring match, and amperage rating drive kerf width, dross, and edge taper.
+When you optimize those variables, you boost cut quality, shrink kerf width, tighten lead-in distances, and improve nesting efficiency.

 What Storage Conditions Prevent Tip Oxidation and Contamination?